brentvollebregt/nitratine.net/posts/encryption-and-decryption-in-python/post.md

 This example shows a key being generated, you will want to make sure you have already sorted your key out and put it in a file for later use.

 ## Encrypting and Decrypting Files
 We can also encrypt files using this method since files can be read as bytes.
-Simply open the file, read the bytes, encrypt the data and the write them out to a new file.
+Simply open the file, read the bytes, encrypt the data and write them out to a new file.
 To encrypt:

 ```python
 from cryptography.fernet import Fernet